 Today HI has broadened its fields of action to include: maternal & and child health, inclusive education, economic inclusion of vulnerable people and people with disabilities, rehabilitation, diabetes.

 We work in areas of the country where the needs are most significant, Dakar in the north, and the three regions of Casamance in the south.

 Since the outbreak of the COVID-19 pandemic, HI has continued to help the world’s most vulnerable people.
 We have adapted our interventions in more than 45 countries.

-Senegal is a key economic power in West Africa but its wealth is very unevenly distributed.
-A total of 45.1% of the country's population lives in extreme poverty and people with disabilities represent a large proportion of this group.
-Furthermore, in the south of the country, in Casamance, the population still lives with the threat of anti-personnel landmines.
+Senegal is a major economic power in West Africa, but its wealth is very unevenly distributed.
+A substantial percentage of the country's population lives in a situation of extreme poverty and people with disabilities are highly represented in this category.

-The legislative framework on disability in Senegal has changed for the better since 2010, when the country ratified the International Convention on the Rights of Persons with Disabilities.
-However, transposing the laws subsequently adopted into tangible political actions has been fraught with difficulties.
-People with disabilities in Senegal face obstacles every day as they try to access health, education and employment services.
+The legislative framework on disability in Senegal has changed for the better since 2010, when the country ratified the Convention on the Rights of Persons with Disabilities.
+However, there are still a lot of difficulties transposing the laws subsequently adopted into tangible political actions.
+People with disabilities in Senegal face barriers on a daily basis when trying to access health, education and employment services.
 Victims of discrimination, they continue to fight to have their fundamental rights upheld.
-Handicap International has been working alongside them since 1995.

 The purpose of the convention is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities.
 It also aims to promote their inherent dignity.